Skip to main content

 Industry experience and opportunities

-All our students have the opportunity and are supported in exhibiting their work to an external audience.
-Students can take part in a wide range of seminars and workshops hosted by a variety of professionals and external arts organisations.
-Students will be able to take part in the College’s international exchange scheme to study abroad.
+You’ll have the opportunity to exhibit your work to an external audience.
+You can take part in a wide range of seminars and workshops hosted by a variety of professionals and external arts organisations.

 Mode of study

 BA Fine Art: Photography is offered in full-time mode.
 It is divided into 3 stages over 3 academic years.
 Each stage consists of 30 teaching weeks.
-You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.
+You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study

 Course units